SciGraph/SciGraph/README.md

     vagrant up
     vagrant ssh

+<em>Note that because Neo4j is using memory mapped IO the database cannot be stored in a Vagrant shared directory</em>

 If you're not using the vagrant box make sure you have `git`, `maven`, and `java 7` available.
 SciGraph currently has known issues with Java 8.
 It _should_ still work but prefer Java 7 unless you're just kicking the tires.